 The City Council may continue to teleconference public meetings under AB 361 if the City Council makes findings every 30 days during the proclaimed state of emergency.
-AB 361 will sunset on January 1, 2024, or whenever the City Council returns to in-person meetings, whichever occurs first.

 FISCAL IMPACT: There is no fiscal impact.

 ENVIRONMENTAL IMPACT: There is no environmental impact.
 The action is not a project subject to CEQA.
 City Council's action is not considered a "Project" per CEQA Guidelines and therefore no further environmental analysis is required.